Making every mailbox, a dropbox!

 Oregon has taken great strides in modernizing our elections system.
 Starting with Vote by Mail in the late ‘90s, and continuing with Online Registration and Automatic Voter Registration in the past decade, our state has been a leader in making voting more efficient and streamlined.
-These reforms help ensure there’s a ballot in the hands of every eligible voter, and that everyone participates.
-The next logical step as we continue to innovate and improve our elections systems is to pay for return postage for ballots.
+By passing paid postage, voting will finally be free in Oregon, with every single mailbox becoming a dropbox.
+This reform will help ensure there’s a ballot in the hands of every eligible voter, and that everyone participates.
+Signed into law on August 2nd, 2019, it is estimated that this bill will increase voter turnout by an astonishing 5-10%!

 42% of new, first-time voters don’t have a postage stamp in their home, especially young people.

 Members of the military serving in non-combat zones – including overseas – are required to provide a stamp on their ballot.
 An estimated 1,011 persons serving in the military but voting at foreign addresses were sent a ballot in 2016.
 That’s nearly 1 in 6 military voters in Oregon.
 In 2014, 74% of military ballots went un-returned.

 Oregonians with visual disabilities may need additional postage for their larger-format ballot.

 Ballot boxes can be difficult to find, especially for people with disabilities or those living in rural areas.
 Data from 2016 indicates that all five of the counties with the lowest turnout – less than 77% – are considered “rural” or “frontier” counties, and each has less than 10 drop boxes.